A Forever Home for a Husky in need

 Sable - a Malamute we were asked to reprieve from the Council Pound at Moss Vale.
 She was heavily pregnant and had 4 pups in June.

-The best homes were found for these pups - and Sable got to stay with her male pup Bear - a bonus all round!
+The best homes were found for these pups - and Sable got to stay with her male pup Bear

 The picture below shows Sable and Bear romping in Lake Ginninderra (Canberra) in the January heat of 2009